etalab/transport-site/README.md

 ### Postgresql

 You also need an up to date postgresql with postgis installed.
+Version 12+ is recommended.

 ## Configuration